pygreece/community/organization/principles/en.md

 <!-- TODO: Provide a form for member registration -->

-- The formal decision making bodies of PyGreece community are:
+- The formal decision making bodies of the PyGreece community are:

   - The General Assembly.
   - The Board of Directors.